An Accessible Experience

-BLIND OR LOW VISION
+VISITORS WHO ARE BLIND OR HAVE LOW VISION

 Beacons provide independent wayfinding of the Nature Research Center via the BlindSquare Event iOS App.
 You can download the app to your Apple device by visiting the BlindSquare App in the iTunes Store.

-AUTISM OR SENSORY PROCESSING DISORDERS
+VISITORS WITH AUTISM OR SENSORY PROCESSING DISORDERS

 The Sensory Map identifies sensory-friendly spaces within the Museum.